-It is worthy to note that a similar idea is also applicable to improve the robustness of qubit-based QRAM in Eq.~\eqref{eq:qram}.
-More specifically, it is known that \textit{qutrit}-based QRAMs has quadratic infidelity scaling.
-By replacing the qutrits by the combination of two qubits, one can improve the infidelity scaling from cubic to quadratic for Eq.~\eqref{eq:qram}.
+It is worth noting that a similar idea is also applicable to improve the robustness of qubit-based QRAM.
+More specifically, it is known that \textit{qutrit}-based QRAMs have quadratic infidelity scaling~\cite{Hann.21}.
+By replacing the qutrits by the combination of two qubits, one can improve the infidelity scaling from cubic to quadratic.
 Yet, our protocol for Eq.~\eqref{eq:sp} is more than this replacement, because the pre-rotation technique~\cite{Gui.23} enables the further improvement of Clifford+$T$ complexities.